RaquinMercer Law Offices

 Judge Bair, retired from the Circuit Court for Montgomery County, Maryland, Of Counsel at RaquinMercer brings 45 years of legal experience and 35 years of appellate practice.
 Judge Bair has argued over 150 cases before Maryland’s appellate courts and the United States Court of Appeals for the Fourth Circuit.
 He is a member of the United States Supreme Court bar and he has argued cases before the Supreme Court such as Maryland v.
 Pringle, 540 U.S. 366 (2003), a landmark Fourth Amendment case that he won nine to zero.

-Judge Bair was the Solicitor General for the State of Maryland for criminal cases at the Attorney General’s Office from 2002 to 2004, where he represented the State in the United States Supreme Court and the Maryland Court of Appeals.
+Judge Bair was the Solicitor General for the State of Maryland for criminal cases at the Attorney General’s Office from 2002 to 2004, where he represented the State in the United States Supreme Court and the Supreme Court of Maryland.
 He was Chief of the Criminal Appeals Division (1987-2002), where he focused on criminal appellate litigation in the Maryland appellate courts and the United States Supreme Court.

 Trial And Appellate Experience On Your Side